leonardlib/CandyStore/README.md

 # CandyStore
-An Android example app to test Firebase Realtime Database and Authentication.
+An Android example app with Firebase Realtime Database and Authentication.